videocoin/vivid-wallet-erc4337/README.md

 ## Email bound Vivid-Wallet
 Unique mapping from email-id to Vivid-Wallet is achieved using hash of the email-id be embedded in initialization code of vivid-wallet.
 The deployment script creates a uniqe wallet address for the email-id.

+Block diagram showing Vivid-Wallet creation for an email-id.

 ![Email To Vivid-Wallet](documents/email-wallet-mapping.drawio.svg)

 Future update may include credentials provided by an ID-Provider to authorize the operation.

+## Gas fees sponsoring (Future Enhancement using Paymaster)

+Anyone who sends an Ethereum transaction needs to have Ether to pay for its gas fees.
+This forces new users to purchase Ether (which can be a daunting task) before they can start using a dapp.
+This is a major hurdle in user onboarding.

+The Paymaster contract and offchain component of ERC-4337 ecosystem can enable enable gas fee sponsoring so that users can perfrom blockchain transactions without having Ethereum (or native token of the blockchain).

 ## Testing
 This section describes the flow for generation of a Vivivd Wallet bound to an Email(Hash) using ERC-4337.

 Test Accounts hardcoded in the deployment scripts.
 ```
 # Admin/Authenticator